 So, how does a PIR sensor “see” you?
 It detects infrared radiation—the heat that every living thing emits.
 The sensor contains two slots that are sensitive to this radiation.
 When everything is still, both slots detect the same amount of ambient heat from the background.
 As a person or animal walks by, their body heat crosses one slot and then the other.
 This creates a differential, and the sensor registers this sudden change in heat waves as motion.
 It then sends a signal to the connected light or alarm.

-A Look Inside: Key Components and Detection Zones
+What’s Inside?
+Key Components and Detection Zones

 Most PIR sensors have a white, plastic dome, which is a special Fresnel lens.
 This lens focuses infrared signals from a wide area onto the sensor inside, creating a specific detection zone.
 Most sensors can only detect motion within a certain area, like 30 feet out and across a 180-degree arc, so anything outside this zone goes unnoticed.
 Behind the lens, the sensor connects to the circuit with three main pins: one for power (VCC), one for ground (GND), and one for the output signal (OUT).
 These power, ground, and output wires are what make it all work.

-Understanding Sensitivity and Range
+A Guide to Your Sensor’s Sensitivity and Range

 PIR sensors aren’t just plug-and-play; they have small adjustment knobs to fine-tune their performance and prevent false alarms.
 You can typically adjust the sensitivity, which controls how far away the sensor can detect movement.
 A lower sensitivity setting is great for smaller spaces.
 You can also adjust the time delay, which determines how long the light stays on, and the LUX level, which tells the sensor to only activate when it’s dark.
 Getting these settings right is key.
 Proper residential electrical setups often involve calibrating these sensors for optimal performance.

-Reading a PIR Sensor Wiring Diagram
+How to Read a PIR Sensor Wiring Diagram

 At first glance, a PIR sensor wiring diagram can look like a confusing jumble of letters and lines.
 But once you know the language, it’s actually quite simple.
 Most PIR sensors you’ll encounter have three main pins you need to identify: power, ground, and output.
 Think of them as the “in,” the “out,” and the “return path.”
 Understanding what each one does is the key to getting your sensor wired correctly and safely.